openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 ## Advanced Meal Assist (AMA)
 AMA, the shortform of "advanced meal assist" is an OpenAPS feature from 2017 (oref0).
 OpenAPS Advanced Meal Assist (AMA) allows the system to high-temp more quickly after a meal bolus if you enter carbs reliably.

 **You will need to have completed [objective 7](../Usage/Objectives.md) to use this feature**

-You can also find informations in the [OpenAPS documentation](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/advanced-features.html#advanced-meal-assist-or-ama).
+You can find more information in the [OpenAPS documentation](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/advanced-features.html#advanced-meal-assist-or-ama).

 ### Max U/hr a Temp Basal can be set to (OpenAPS "max-basal")
 This safety setting helps AndroidAPS from ever being capable of giving a dangerously high basal rate and limits the temp basal rate to x U/h.
 It is advised to set this to something sensible.
 A good recommendation is to take the highest basal rate in your profile and multiply it by 4 and at least 3.
-For example, if the highest basal rate in your profile is 1.0 U/h you could multiply that by 4 to get a value of 2 U/h and set the “2” as your safety parameter.
+For example, if the highest basal rate in your profile is 1.0 U/h you could multiply that by 4 to get a value of 2 U/h and set the 2 as your safety parameter.

-You cannot chose any value: For safety reason, there is a “hard limit”, which depends on the patient age.
-The “hard limit” for maxIOB is higher than in AMA.
+You cannot chose any value: For safety reason, there is a 'hard limit', which depends on the patient age.
+The 'hard limit' for maxIOB is higher than in AMA.
 For children, the value is the lowest while for insulin resistant adults, it is the biggest.

 The hardcoded parameters in AndroidAPS are: